Rahul7259/zero-trust-network-lab/README.md

 - **Zero Trust Architecture:** NIST 800-207, microsegmentation, dark network principle
 - **Identity & Access Management:** OAuth2, OIDC, JWT validation, JWKS, claims mapping
 - **Network Security:** mTLS, certificate-based authentication, identity-based access
-- **SIEM & Monitoring:** Wazuh deployment, agent management, custom detection rules
+- **SIEM & Monitoring:** Wazuh deployment, agent management, custom detection rules, FIM
 - **Identity Federation:** Authentik to OpenZiti trust via ext-jwt-signer
+- **Offensive Security:** STRIDE threat modeling, nmap, tcpdump, JWT tampering
 - **Compliance:** HIPAA, PCI-DSS, NIST 800-53 mapping via automated SIEM alerts
+- **Documentation:** Structured technical writing with proof at every step

+---

+## Note on Lab Availability

+The AWS infrastructure for this lab has been decommissioned to control costs.
+The architecture is fully documented, all attack results are captured with screenshots, and the entire build is reproducible from the documentation and configurations in this repository.
+Rebuild time from documentation: approximately 8-10 hours.

 ---